-Pandora’s Box has performed throughout the UK and internationally, including the Edinburgh Festival, Galway Early Music Festival, Setubal Festival, Cumnock Tryst, and International Trobone Festival, California.
-The ensemble also features as recording artists on John Kenny’s sound track to TNT Theatre Co.’s “The Hunchback of Notre Dame”
+Pandora’s Box has performed throughout the UK and internationally, including the Edinburgh Festival, Galway Early Music Festival Ireland, Setubal Festival Portugal , Cumnock Tryst Scotland, the conservatoires of Zaragoza, Pamplona and Tudela in Spain, and the 2017 International Trombone Festival at Redlands CA in the USA.
+The ensemble also features as recording artists on John Kenny’s sound track to TNT Theater Co.’s “The Hunchback of Notre Dame”

 Pandora’s Box: Sample Programme: